MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 * Change the policies that apply to the `internal` workload group.
 * Classify requests into the `internal` workload group.

-You can [monitor](#monitoring) what gets classified to the `internal` workload group, and statistics of those requests.
+To monitor what gets classified to the `internal` workload group, see [Monitor requests by workload group](#monitor-requests-by-workload-group).

 ### Materialized views workload group

 The `$materialized-views` workload group applies to the materialized views materialization process.
-For more information on how materialized views work, see [materialized views overview](materialized-views/materialized-view-overview.md#how-materialized-views-work).
+For more information on how materialized views work, see [Materialized views overview](materialized-views/materialized-view-overview.md#how-materialized-views-work).

 You can change the following values in the workload group's [request limits policy](request-limits-policy.md):